 Trendy vaginal treatments are marketed to women, but they are unnecessary.
 Douching and hair removal can be done without entirely– Both of these unnecessary vagina “treatments” can have adverse side effects, and can lead to more harm than if they were not done in the first place.
 The vagina is a self-cleaning and self-lubricating part of the body.
 Douching interferes with this natural process and introduces harsh dyes, perfumes, soaps and chemicals to this incredibly sensitive area, disrupting the normal balance of good bacteria that is supposed to be there.
-This imbalance can lead to irritation and potentially infection.
+This imbalance can lead to irritation and potential infections.

 A steaming treatment (essentially a facial for your vulva, not the actual vagina) could actually make you break out or cause irritation from the heat.
-These negative reactions sometimes happens to women when they get a facial, and it certainly happens to some women when they steam this even more sensitive area!
+These negative reactions sometimes happen to women when they get a facial, and it certainly happens to some women when they steam this even more sensitive area!
 Vagina steaming, comically also referred to as a “vajacial”, is as unnecessary and ridiculous as it sounds and shouldn’t be done.

 Pubic hair removal & your health

 In terms of pubic hair removal, women who wax, shave, epilate, tweeze or otherwise remove their pubic hair are leaving tiny microscopic open wounds, making them more susceptible to pathogens.
 These little cuts or abrasions create an easy opening for bacteria and viruses to enter your body.
-A slight irony in this situation, is that many women remove some or all of their pubic hair prior to having sex with a new partner, leaving them even more prone to contracting a sexually transmitted infection like genital herpes, HPV or syphilis.
+A slight irony in this situation is that many women remove some or all of their pubic hair prior to having sex with a new partner, leaving them even more prone to contracting a sexually transmitted infection like genital herpes, HPV or syphilis.